HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/manual.md

 ## Basic Usage

-The appearance of the Application may varies on differnt platform.
-For example, on Linux, it may looks like this:
+The appearance of the Application may varies on different platforms.
+For example, on Linux, it may look like this:

 ![](./gui/manual/1.png)